geometry-zsh/geometry/README.md

 Please do. geometry is a work in progress so anything you can do to improve it is very welcome.

-**This is slow on large repos.
-What can I do about it?**

-Unfortunately, this is a known issue and is being worked upon.
-Disabling some of the git features will help you, but [async render](https://github.com/frmendes/geometry/issues/6) is on the roadmap.
-If you have some input or want to help, please submit a PR or comment the issue.

 **My tab completion is weird.**

 [Relevant xkcd](http://xkcd.com/1726/)